BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **HEROIC ACTIONS**

-• Heroic Channelling
+â€¢ Heroic Channelling

 **SPECIAL RULES**

 Woodland Creature.
- Powers of Nature — *At one with the elements, a Stormcaller is able to draw their power from nature before unleashing it upon their foes.*
+ Powers of Nature â€” *At one with the elements, a Stormcaller is able to draw their power from nature before unleashing it upon their foes.*

 *In the history of Middle-earth, there have been many examples of Elves utilising the elemental forces of nature, bending them to their will.
 The Stormcallers are but one example of this.
 Able to manipulate the powers of nature, the Stormcallers, whilst not the most powerful of mystics, are able to call upon great gales and gusts of wind to buffet their foes and send them sprawling to the floor, making them an easy target for the blades of the Elven warriors.*